Psychology, MS

 An applicant whose native language is not English must provide proof of English proficiency regardless of their current residency.

 It is preferred that the letters of recommendation be from faculty members who know the applicant's work well; if these are not available, then recommendations should be from individuals in supervisory or professional roles.
 Two letters of recommendation are required.
-However, for the in-person program, three letters of recommendation are strongly recommended.
+However, for the campus immersion thesis or applied project option, three letters of recommendation are strongly recommended.

 ASU offers this program in an online format with multiple enrollment sessions throughout the year.
 Applicants may view the program’s ASU Online page for program descriptions and to request more information.